datamindedbe/demo-technology-exploration/demos/claude_mcp/README.md

 uv run mcp dev main.py # For inspector
 ```

+If you open the inspector, make sure you set transport type to "STDIO" for this demo to work.

+## Using Claude Desktop
 To have it working with Claude, [download Claude Desktop](https://claude.ai/download)

-Then go to settings > developer and `Edit Config` with the following, replacing values in angle brackets with your own:
+Then go to `settings > developer` and `Edit Config` with the following, replacing values in angle brackets with your own:
 ```json
 {
   "mcpServers": {